 I have been involved with the Church Development Institute since 1997 when I first went through the program.
 I found that CDI offered very practical theories and methods for understanding and managing the life of a church community and the role of leaders both lay and ordained, regardless of size of the parish.
 My experience in CDI deepened my faith and made me a more effective leader in my parish as well as a resource for my diocese.
 Before experiencing a call to ordained ministry, I put my CDI skills to use as a vestry member, a secretary, senior warden, and diocesan consultant.
 I was able to transfer many of the skills tools and techniques to my professional life as an internal consultant in the financial services industry.

 Eventually I became a member of CDI Trainers and have served as a trainer in the Diocese of Western Massachusetts and the Diocese of Colorado.
-After graduating from seminary in 2011 I came to the Diocese of Long Island as Priest-in-Charge of St. Paul’s in Patchogue and was called as rector in 2014.
-I remained at St. Paul's until I retired in 2021.
+After graduating from seminary in 2011 I came to the Diocese of Long Island as Priest-in-Charge of St. Paul’s in Patchogue, where I remained until I retired in 2021.
 My CDI training had provided foundational training - the stuff you don’t learn in seminary - that enabled me to function effectively in my new role.

 Meet the Trainers